-On Tuesday, December 17, the freshman and sophomore community service classes at ECFS came together for the Kingsbridge Heights Community Center Winter Solstice Festival.
+On Tuesday, December 17, the 9th and 10th Grade community service classes at ECFS came together for the Kingsbridge Heights Community Center Winter Solstice Festival.
 The community center, commonly referred to as KHCC, partners with ECFS every year to deliver an incredible event.
 Built in 1974 by a group of community organizers, KHCC provides various services to a wide range of residents living in the Bronx.
 The main purpose of the Winter Solstice Festival is to make the holidays more enjoyable by giving families a night of festive fun and entertainment.

 The festival required months of preparation from both the Intro to Community Service (ICS) and the Community Service Advisory Board In Training (CSAB-IT) classes.
 Starting in November, CSAB-IT planned and organized various activities to raise money for the cause.
 Following many discussions, the class decided to host a bake sale and also do something more interactive with the wider ECFS community: send out candygrams.